0no-co/gql.tada/website/get-started/workflows.md

   and <code>check</code> commands.
 </section>

-Usually while editing your code, the `@0no-co/graphqlsp` plugin takes care of several things automatically:
+Usually while editing your code, the TypeScript plugin takes care of several things automatically:
 - it generates the output typings file
 - it provides type hints and suggestions